The guitarguitar Interview: Peter Hook

 We were recently given the rare privilege of talking with Peter on the phone, whilst under Covid-19 lockdown like the rest of us.
 We wanted to discuss bass playing, significant anniversaries and his love of Ampeg bass amps, amongst many other things.
 We’d tried unsuccessfully in the past to gain an audience with him, so this was a special triumph indeed!
 We had lots to ask this legendary musician, and we found him on fine, friendly fettle.
 Charming, quick to laugh and always ready with a suitable anecdote, Peter’s an old hand at these things, which made our conversation a pleasure.

 Almost as legendary as the music itself is the acrimony within the New Order camp.
 Since 2007, when Hook quit the band, the always fractious inter-band dealings broke down into a bitter, drawn-out court case.
 This indeed forms part of our conversation, following enquiries from us regarding Hook’s successful run as a non-fiction author of his own musical history.

-So, here is our exclusive interview with one of the mainl forces behind Joy Division, New Order, and a whole concept and aesthetic of Rock music.
-We cover lots of ground: some of it you’re sure to know since it has passed into Rock history, and some of it will hopefully be new to you!
+So, here is our exclusive interview with one of the main driving forces behind Joy Division, New Order, and a whole concept and aesthetic of rock music.
+We cover lots of ground: some of it you’re sure to know since it has passed into rock history, and some of it will hopefully be new to you!